Dangarte/civitai-lite-viewer/README.md

 The performance tab in the developer tools says that CivitAI does a lot of unnecessary things while you're just scrolling, why?

+While scrolling, you don't need to do anything heavy, just put new cards in the field of view...

 <p align="center">
     <img src="images/performance/civitai.png" alt="devtools: performance tab" />
     <br/>